35percent/11tystarter/src/posts/how-to-make-canada-water-viable.md

 amended Masterplan Scheme incorporating 35% affordable housing could generate a profit of up to 13.77% of GDV, which is marginally lower than the blended target return of 16% of GDV.

+### Southwark buys affordable housing

+The viability assessment notes that Southwark have also paid £18m for the 79 affordable housing units on Plot K1, near to Robert'ss Close

-The Leisure Centre mystery
+### The Leisure Centre - a good deal for Southwark?

 The viability assements give the construction cost of the newly opened leisure centre as £9.7m \[SCREENSHOT - Quod Jan 2025 App B pg 54, 55] while noting a *'contribution'* to the leisure centre of £35m \[SCREENSHOT - Quod Jan 2025 7.15].
-To complicate matters, Quod also say that SDLT of £530k has been paid by BL for acquiring the lease at a cost of £8.7m+VAT [SCREENSHOT -
+To complicate matters, Quod also say that SDLT of £2,695,500 (or £530k?) has been paid by BL for acquiring the lease at a cost of £8.7m+VAT \[SCREENSHOT - Quod, Jan 2025, 7.2.1; July 2025, 2.35]

-Has Southwark paid £35m towards a centre that cost £9.7m to build and have BL bought the lease (for £8.7m+ VAT), to rent back to Southwark, at a peppercorn rent?
+Has Southwark paid £35m towards a centre that cost £9.7m to build and have BL bought the lease (for £8.7m+ VAT), to rent back to Southwark, at a peppercorn rent \[SCREENSHOT - July 2025, 2.10]?
 Is this a good deal for Southwark?
+How long does arrangement last?
+Helps BL with upfront payment of rent?

 Two values for the SDLT Leisure Centre;